 Collaboration feels like one of those words we all understand.
-We have no problem using it in a sentence, and when people say it, there’s no hesitation.
+We know what it means and have no problem using it in a sentence.
+When people say it, there’s no hesitation.
 We get it.
+But the way we collaborate now is different than what it was 10 years ago.
+Technology has changed the way we work together.

 The answer may surprise you.
-Collaboration is and always will be the act of working together, but as society evolves, so does the way we collaborate.
+Collaboration is the act of working together, but as society evolves, so does the way we collaborate.

 In this article, we’ll provide a comprehensive definition, as well as address some common questions and misconceptions about the collaborative process.